MicrosoftDocs/quantum-docs-pr/articles/tour/index.md

 ---

 # Quantum computing tour
-Quantum computing is accessible now using the Q# programming language.
+Quantum computing using the Q# programming language is accessible now!
 Q# supports an extensive and growing [research in quantum computing])http://www.vcpc.univie.ac.at/~ian/hotlist/qc/research.shtml).
 This section includes snapshots of Q# syntax and some of the logic gates of the new paradigm.